Search our range of undergraduate, postgraduate and professional courses.

 Our main city campus is in Stoke-on-Trent.
 We also have our Centre of Excellence in Healthcare Education, located in Stafford.

 When planning to come onto campus, you must take a lateral flow rapid test before using any of our buildings or facilities, and take regular tests – ideally twice a week – thereafter.
 This will ensure that you are safe to carry out activities on campus and will help to minimise the risk of unknowingly infecting students and staff.

 Please read through all of the important information on this page - this will help to keep our campuses safe.

 Undertaking a test is as simple as A, B, C.

-The University will continue to operate on-site supervised lateral flow testing at the LRV Swabbing Centre on the Stoke-on-Trent campus for staff, students, and the public.
-Lateral flow rapid tests are available between the hours of 9.30am and 3.30pm Monday, Tuesday, Thursday and Friday.
+The University will continue to operate on-site supervised lateral flow testing in the LRV (Leek Road) on the Stoke-on-Trent campus for staff, students, and the public.
+Lateral flow rapid tests are available on Tuesdays and Thursdays from 9.30am to 3.30pm.

-To book a lateral flow rapid test at our LRV Swabbing Centre, please follow the instructions below:
+To book a lateral flow rapid test, please follow the instructions below:

-‘Walk in’ appointments are also possible, so please call in at the LRV when you are on campus.
+‘Walk in’ appointments are also possible, so please call in when you are on campus.

 All staff and students can now be part of the Universities Home Testing Programme, which allows everyone to collect a free home testing kit from the University.
 These free tests are available from the following main Collection Points, Monday to Friday from 9.30am to 3.30pm:

-We have also added the below pop-up collection points on our Stoke-on-Trent campus to give you more options for collecting:
+We also have the below pop-up collection points on our Stoke-on-Trent campus to give you more options for collecting:

 Every student and member of staff can collect one box of seven tests in the first instance and then return to the collection points when they have one test remaining.